hoehermann/purple-gowhatsapp/README.md

 * Display receipts in conversation window.
 * Join group chat via link.
 * Sending proper video messages.
-* Option to terminate session explicitly.
+* Option to log out explicitly.
+* After download succeeds, write link to chat (for bitlbee).
+* When message consists of a link, send file instead of displaying the link (maybe, configurable).

 These features will not be worked on: